-- Report it to the Australian Competition and Consumer Commission (ACCC): scamwatch.gov.au/report-a-scam - Change your online passwords if you think your online accounts have been compromised. - If you've lost money, contact your bank immediately to see whether any payments can be stopped or reversed. - Support services are available if you'd like to talk to somebody:
+- If you have lost money, contact your bank immediately to see whether any payments can be stopped or reversed. - Report to the Australian Competition and Consumer Commission at scamwatch.gov.au/report-a-scam - Change your online passwords if you think your online accounts have been exposed to people who should not have access.

+Support services are available if you would like to talk to somebody about being scammed.

-• Lifeline: 13 11 14
+Lifeline: 13 11 44

-Beyondblue: 1300 22 4636MensLine: 1300 78 99 78
+Beyondblue: 1300 22 4636 MensLine: 1300 78 99 78